jcorporation/myGPIOd/README.md

 # The rising event is not triggered if GPIO 6 is pressed longer than 2000 ms.
 action_rising = system:/usr/local/bin/poweroff.sh

-# Reboot on long press and activate a LED for maximal 2s while GPIO 6 is pressed
+# Reboot on long press and activate a LED for maximal 2s while GPIO 6 is pressed.

 # Set GPIO 6 active on falling
 action_falling = gpioset:6 active

-# Enable long press for falling
+# Enable long press for falling.
 long_press_event = falling

+# Set the long press timeout to 2000 ms.
 long_press_timeout = 2000

+# Disable the long press interval.
 long_press_interval = 0

+# First action for long press is to toggle the value of GPIO 6.
 long_press_action = gpiotoggle:6

+# Second action for long press is to run a script.
 long_press_action = system:/usr/local/bin/reboot.sh
 ```

 **/etc/mygpiod.d/4.in**
 ```
+# Configuration file for GPIO 4 as input
 # Request the falling event
 event_request = falling